 And so a sort of underground railroad is born, with Antonina rushing new arrivals into the basement of the house she shares with Jan and their young son Ryszard (played first by Timothy Radford, then Val Maloku).
 "A human zoo," Antonina sighs, a notion that’s visualized with typical literal-mindedness in a scene that finds her tending to a traumatized Jewish teen (Shira Haas) cowering amid hay piles in one of the cages.

 "I was raised with these people,” Jan later tells Antonina.
 “Jews, Gentiles, it never mattered to me.”
 The line exemplifies the film's tendency to telegraph its main characters' goodness.
 In its broad outlines, The Zookeeper's Wife recalls Agnieszka Holland's In Darkness, another recent movie about a Polish World War II hero, Leopold Socha, a Warsaw sewer inspector who hid a group of Jews underground for over a year.
 But in that film, the people (Jewish and Christian alike, including the protagonist) were compellingly, convincingly flawed — sometimes honorable, yet occasionally wretched and desperate, the horrific circumstances bringing out both the best and worst in them.
 Caro and screenwriter Angela Workman, by contrast, display little interest in the often messy interactions between history and humanity.
-The Zabinskis’ heroism in The Zookeeper’s Wife is a given — deprived, for the most part, of drama or depth.
+The Zabinskis’ heroism in Zookeeper’s Wife is a given — deprived, for the most part, of drama or depth.
 These two people may actually have been as uncomplicatedly virtuous in real life as they appear onscreen, but that doesn’t necessarily make for gripping cinema.
 (It takes a more incisive filmmaker to turn decency into something interesting in and of itself, as Jeff Nichols did to some extent in last year’s Loving.)

-No wonder The Zookeeper’s Wife feels most alive when it casts the tiniest of shadows over Antonina’s saintly glow.
+No wonder the pic feels most alive when it casts the tiniest of shadows over Antonina’s saintly glow.
 Knowing that Heck has fallen for her, Antonina flirts with him, using her wiles to earn his trust — and making Jan jealous.
 It’s the movie’s soapiest touch, but at least it brings the central couple down to earth a bit, giving them a welcome frisson of good old-fashioned dysfunction.
 In one scene that stands out in its vividness and specificity, Antonina pulls Heck into an embrace, covering his ears so he won't hear the noises being made by the children hiding in the basement.